-Fair Isaac Corporation (FICO) announced they were rolling out a new credit scoring model that did not factor in authorized user accounts.
+When Fair Isaac Corporation (FICO) announced a few years ago they were rolling out a new credit scoring model that did not factor in authorized user accounts, an uproar broke out.

 FICO had wanted to eliminate the authorized user credit because of the widespread use of “renting out” good credit for a limited term and getting paid for it.
-The authorized user would not actually get use of the credit account; however, they would get the benefits of the primary account holder’s good credit history.
+The authorized user would not actually get use of the credit account, however, they would get the benefits of the primary account holder’s good credit history.
 FICO considers this practice as misrepresenting a consumer’s credit risk to lenders.

 The Equal Credit Opportunity Act requires lenders to consider a spouse’s credit history when determining the credit risk of a borrower.
 If authorized user credit were abolished it would have prohibited lenders from complying with the Equal Credit Opportunity Act.

 Authorized user credit continues to benefit consumers with shared management of a credit card account.
-It also helps lenders by providing scores that are based on a full snapshot of the consumer’s credit history.
+It also helps lenders by providing scores that are based on a full picture of the consumer’s credit history.
 Although to protect lenders and honest consumers, FICO 8 substantially cuts any benefit of “tradeline renting.”